aeternity/aepp-components/README.md

 ### Component Purpose

 The purpose of the component should be as wide as possible.
 Avoid to make components that only work in a specific context.
 Sure, sometimes you can not avoid that a `<aeMenuEntry>` needs to be used inide of a `<aeMenu>`.
 Pause for a thought and ask yourself, if the component could be refactored to be of more use in different contexts.
-Think about, if the component is not to specific to your application?
+Think about, if the component is not too specific to your application?
 Does it need a new name maybe?
 Can it be split into multiple components?
 Or is it acually just a variant of a existing one?

 ### Component Name